turkananation/tasker/README.md

 * 🗄️ **Local Storage:** Your tasks, always available\!

-    * **Persistent Data:** Uses Hive or SQLite for reliable local storage, ensuring your tasks are saved even when you close the app. 💾
+    * **Persistent Data:** Uses Hive for reliable local storage, ensuring your tasks are saved even when you close the app. 💾

 * 🎨 **UI & Navigation:** Beautiful and easy to navigate\!